 Kimberly is a writer, editor, and content strategist with twelve years of experience.
 Her areas of expertise include lifestyle, health and wellness, environmental issues, and the mind-body-spirit connection.
 Kimberly crafts communication strategies that integrate traditional, web, and social content to ignite, engage, and mobilize.
-Her work has appeared in Berkshire Magazine, The Huffington Post, E/The Environmental Magazine, Rural Intelligence, Shape, Organic Consumers Association, NY Spirit, and Beliefnet.
+Her work has appeared in Berkshire Magazine, The Huffington Post, E/The Environmental Magazine, Rural Intelligence, Shape, Organic Consumers Association, and Beliefnet.
 Kimberly is one of the founding contributors of the Eco Chick, a website for hip, environmentally conscious women.
 Eco Chick has been featured in the Wall Street Journal, The New York Times, the Christian Science Monitor, USA Today, Grist, Treehugger, Glamour, Self, and Elle.com.
 She is currently the Digital Content Editor at Kripalu Center for Yoga & Health.
-You can catch her tweeting @kimjordanallen.
+You can find her tweeting @kimjordanallen.

 Jonathan relocated from Brooklyn to the Berkshires, which enabled him to finally earn his driver’s license at the tender age of 34.
 When not maneuvering winding country roads with great aplomb, he’s writing, editing, performing, and spending an inordinate amount of time upside down (which he’d like to think doesn’t get in the way of his ability to stay grounded).
 Jonathan is also a certified yoga teacher, having earned his 200-hour certification through OM Yoga Center.